Houston Astros and Los Angeles Angels are even at 4-4 through 8 meetings this season.

 | 2026-03-29 | Los Angeles Angels @ Houston Astros | W 9-7 | 82.0% | 78.0% | -168 |

-Houston Astros have the upper hand against Los Angeles Angels so far this season at 3-2 through 5 meetings.
-The splits table above shows the bet and money percentages at the latest pre-game snapshot for each meeting, alongside the final score.
+Houston Astros and Los Angeles Angels are even at 4- 4 through 8 meetings this season.
+The splits table above shows the public-bet and money percentages at the latest pre-game snapshot for each meeting, alongside the final score projected from Houston Astros's perspective.

 Our advanced model rates every MLB game by expected value, using thousands of historical splits as the backbone.
 Tonight's highest-EV picks are reserved for subscribers.